zuev27/OvGU-2020/README.md

 ```

 ## Test simulations using IEEE14 and real scheme of South of Russia
-User can select one of two schemes to run the simulation.
+User can select one of two schemes to run the simulation:
 1. [IEEE14](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/ieee-14-bus-system/) test grid run
 ```
 IEEE14.m